Serbs of Croatia: Early modern period

-The origins of the Serbs of Croatia in the modern era lie primarily in the historical region of Herzegovina (including Old Herzegovina), from which Orthodox families who spoke the Eastern Herzegovinian dialect of Shtokavian migrated en masse to the north and west during the 16th and 17th centuries.
-The ethnolinguistically Slavic settlers were variously termed by contemporary sources as Rascians, Vlachs, Morlachs, Serbs, or Uskoks.
-Scholars such as Marko Šarić have stressed that the name Vlach was used not in an ethnic context, but rather to designate "a particular [pastoral] social structure and way of life."
-The group's ethnogenesis in Herzegovina was the outcome of interactions between Slavs and the original Vlachs, who mixed with the surrounding Slavic-speaking population while other Slavs in the region adopted pastoralism as well. Šarić characterizes the resulting migrant stream as "heterogenous" in nature.
+The origins of the Serbs of Croatia in the modern era lie primarily in the historical region of Herzegovina (including Old Herzegovina), from which Eastern Orthodox Christian families who spoke the Eastern Herzegovinian dialect of Shtokavian migrated en masse to the north and west during the 16th and 17th centuries.
+Scholar Marko Šarić states that the ethnolinguistically Slavic settlers were variously termed by contemporary sources as Rascians, Vlachs, Morlachs, Serbs, or Uskoks.
+The name Vlach was used not in an ethnic context, but rather to designate "a particular [pastoral] social structure and way of life."
+The group's ethnogenesis in Herzegovina was the outcome of interactions between Slavs and the original Vlachs, who mixed with the surrounding Slavic-speaking population while other Slavs in the region adopted pastoralism as well.
+The resulting migrant stream was characterized as "heterogenous" in nature.

-As many former inhabitants of the Austrian-Ottoman borderland fled northwards or were captured by the Ottoman invaders, they left unpopulated areas behind them, which were filled by the newcomers.
+As many former inhabitants of the Austrian-Ottoman borderland fled northwards or were captured by the Ottoman invaders, they left behind unpopulated areas that were subsequently occupied by newcomers.
 In the first half of the sixteenth century, settlements of Eastern Orthodox Christians were established in modern-day western Croatia as well as the Ottoman part of Slavonia; in the second part of the century, they moved to the Austrian part of Slavonia.
 In 1550 they established the Lepavina Monastery in northern Croatia.
 Other "Vlach" settlements in the region included Mali i Veliki Poganac (Poganetz), mentioned in 1610, and Marča Monastery (Eparchy of Marča).

+The Habsburg Empire encouraged people from the Ottoman Empire to settle as free peasant soldiers, establishing the Military Frontiers (Militärgrenze) in 1522 (hence they were known as Grenzers, Krajišnici).
+The militarized frontier, which included territory in present-day Croatia, Serbia, Hungary, and Romania, was intended to serve as a buffer against Ottoman incursions.
+Colonists were granted small tracts of land, were exempted from some obligations, and were to retain a share of all war booty.
+The Grenzers elected their captains (vojvode) and magistrates (knezovi).
+All Eastern Orthodox settlers were promised freedom of worship.
+By 1538, the Croatian and Slavonian Military Frontier were established, and colonization of Habsburg lands continued well into the seventeenth century.
+The Military frontiers were virtually identical to modern-day Serbian settlements (war-time Republic of Serbian Krajina).
+Serbian communities were dotted about until the twentieth century, preserving memories of their origin.